-These skis are called twin tip skis because both the tips and tails have upwards curves.
+Freestyle skis are actually also called twin tip skis because both the tips and tails have upwards curves.
 The curved-up tips and tails prevent resistance and make it easier to do tricks in the parks and on the slopes.
-Furthermore, it is possible to make backwards landings with twin tip skis, just as you are able to ski backwards.
-The twin tip design has more or less become the standard design of most backcountry/freeride skis, because it is a great design for the slightly deeper snow.
+Furthermore, it is possible to make backward landings with a pair of twin tip or freestyle skis, just as you are able to ski backward.
+The twin tip design has more or less become the standard design of most freestyle skis because it’s a great design for the slightly deeper snow.

 Twin tip skis are Freestyle skis

-Twin tip skis are often called Freestyle skis because they are suited for different Freestyle disciplines, just as snowboards.
-Different Freestyle disciplines have been part of the skiing scene for many years, but in the 1990s some skiers started to do tricks in the parks made for snowboards.
-The skiers needed a new type of skis for the new Freestyle discipline, and soon several manufacturers started to produce skis with twin tip design.
+Twin tip skis are often called freestyle skis because they are suited for different freestyle disciplines, just as snowboards.
+Different freestyle disciplines have been part of the skiing scene for many years, but in the 1990s some skiers started to do tricks in parks made for snowboarding.
+The skiers needed a new type of skis for the new discipline, and soon several manufacturers started to produce skis with twin tip design.